gravitational/teleport/rfd/0162-machine-id-token-join-method-bot-instance.md

 An audit event should be added for the deletion of a BotInstance.
 The name of the BotInstance should be added to the existing join, renewal and certificate generation audit events.

+Additionally, we should ensure bot instance identifiers are present in existing audit events to ensure actions taken by bots can be traced back to specific instances.

 ### Resistance to collision/pre-image attacks